PabloEGonz/To-Do-List/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ] Add fuction to add and remove tasks.
+- [ ] Add drop and drag functionality.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>